manchester-fbmh-bioinformatics/manchester-fbmh-bioinformatics.github.io/docs/index.md

 Maintained by
 -------------

-These pages are maintained by [Raymond Wan](https://research.manchester.ac.uk/en/persons/raymond.wan/), on behalf of the Bioinformatics Strategy Steering group, led by [Prof. Simon Lovell](https://research.manchester.ac.uk/en/persons/simon.lovell).
+These pages are maintained by [Raymond Wan](https://research.manchester.ac.uk/en/persons/raymond.wan/), on behalf of the Bioinformatics Strategy Steering group, led by [Dr. Mudassar Iqbal](https://research.manchester.ac.uk/en/persons/mudassar.iqbal).

 Feel free to contact Raymond (raymond.wan@manchester.ac.uk) if you notice any mistakes or have any suggestions.
 Alternatively, it is maintained in this GitHub [repository](https://github.com/manchester-fbmh-bioinformatics/manchester-fbmh-bioinformatics.github.io) -- feel free to log an issue or make a pull request there.